moogician/moogician.github.io/_pages/about.md

 I am fond of using *vim* and *neovim* to edit my codes.
 I also like to play with the syntax highlight and vimscript.
 I am now using a vimrc adapted from [@amix3k's](https://github.com/amix/vimrc).
 If you are curious, here is my current vimrc: <a href="/assets/my.vimrc">Tony's .vimrc</a>

+I also love listening to various genres of music.
+Recently I have become a lover of Jazz music.
+My favorite albums are Wynton Marsalis' *Black Code* and *Skyline* by Ron Carter.

 You can find my CV here: <a href="/assets/pdf/Hao_Wang_CV.pdf">Tony's Curriculum Vitae</a>